gg2003/SCD55/README.md

 # SCD55
-A little lib for using SCD55xxx led matrix displays with arduino
+A couple of functins for using SCD55xxx led matrix displays with arduino